 - 10. Ensure that both mounting pins (C) CANNOT be rotated by hand.
-If one of the mounting pins can be rotated, adjust cylinder rods (D) as needed: - Turn the cylinder rod out of the clevis to increase the load on the cylinder rod. - Turn the cylinder rod into the clevis to decrease the
+If one of the mounting pins can be rotated, adjust cylinder rods (D) as needed: - Turn the cylinder rod out of the clevis to increase the load on the cylinder rod. - Turn the cylinder rod into the clevis to decrease the load on the cylinder rod.

-Figure 4.275: Outside Arm Cylinder
+Figure 4.277: Outside Arm Cylinder

-Figure 4.276: Center Arm Cylinders
+Figure 4.278: Center Arm Cylinders